 I placed the desk in the center of the room so that I could face the glass doors and see the lake as I work.

 On most days I am pretty good at focusing on work, but there have been a few days that the lake has called me away. :-)

 Last week I decluttered my desk and made pretty drawer dividers to keep my stuff organized.
-I was inspired by a project in the book, The Home Decluttering Diet.
+How to Make Desk Drawer Dividers The Easy Way

 On the left wall is my new work area that I created with file cabinets the previous owner of the house left and a new file drawer in the center.
 I wanted to create a large working surface for sewing and other projects that don’t need paint and tools.